 The New South Wales government currently has the Empowering Homes program, this scheme allows eligible homeowners to receive interest-free loans for a solar battery installation.

-This scheme is eligible for those who live in the Hunter region.
+This scheme is eligible for those who live in the eligible regions.
 However, there is the possibility of the scheme extending to the rest of NSW in the near future.
 The solar batteries offer clean, reliable, and renewable energy storage, enabling you to reduce your power bill and become more energy independent.